 Those water resources alone could be diverted to more beneficial endeavors if everyone recycled more.

 Though it might seem an economic advantage to create disposable goods that must be repurchased, pollution actually hinders economic advancement in notable ways.
 For example, many beaches experience lower tourism because the sand and water is covered in trash; fishing and shipping industries have reportedly suffered losses of $365 million and $279 million thanks to debris-clogged waterways.
 Less trash is almost synonymous with more profit for much of the economy.

 How to Reduce Trash the Right Way

-• First, you should strive to reduce the amount of purchases you make.
-This doesn’t necessarily mean becoming minimalist; instead, you should merely consider investing in a few well-designed and manufactured products rather than many cheap and disposable ones.
+1. First, you should strive to reduce the amount of purchases you make.
+This doesn’t necessarily mean becoming minimalist.
+Because instead, you should merely consider investing in a few well-designed and manufactured products.
+You know rather than many cheap and disposable ones.

-• Next, you should research what objects around your home can be reused.
-In fact, most things can find new life, and many charities gladly pick up or take in items you don’t want to sell.
-Some of these items will directly improve the lives of the needy, but others, especially valuables like digital devices on up to larger items like broken-down cars or boats, can be refurbished and sold for funds to benefit charities.
+2. Next, you should research what objects around your home can be reused.
+In fact, most things can find new life.
+Also, many charities gladly pick up or take in items you don’t want to sell.
+Some of these items will directly improve the lives of the needy.
+Yet for others, especially valuables like digital devices aka electronics.
+Or larger items like broken-down cars or boats.
+All can be refurbished and sold for funds to benefit charities.

 In conclusion, I understand folks.
 It’s not easy because you might need to find facilities.
 Facilities designed to recycle specific goods like electronics.
 Again Staples and Best Buy WILL in the USA.
 Finally and so items that are improperly recycled are likely to end up as pollution.